Ender108/Wayfarer/README.md

 ### Requirements

 - Steam or GOG version of Fallout: New Vegas Ultimate Edition.
-- Any PC from the last decade (with a SSD, highly recommended).
+- Any PC from the last decade (a SSD is also highly recommended).

 ### Installation Steps